 Essential and Expanded Palliative Care Packages for Adults and Children

-The IAHPC coordinated Work Stream 1, one of six work streams in the GAP project.
+The IAHPC coordinated Work Stream 1, one of six work streams in the GAP - LA project.
 The methods, results and recommendations were published in The Journal of Pain and Symptom Management.
 The article is the result of a global consensus process, aimed at expanding access to palliative care and pain relief to reduce serious health-related suffering.

 Background